samliddicott/meet4k/README.md

     sudo env RUST_BACKTRACE=1 target/debug/meet4k OBSBOT 'bg-solid-green!'

-Depending on your shell settings you may need to enclose the commands in '' to protect the exclamation mark from shell interpolation
+Depending on your shell settings you may need to enclose the commands in *single quotes* '...' to protect the exclamation mark from shell interpolation

 ## Supported commands